stevemcghee/stevemcghee.dev/content/videos/safe-serverless-deployments.md

 # Safe serverless deployments with Cloud Run

-Best practices for deploying serverless applications safely.
+Learn how to implement safe deployment practices in serverless environments.

 {{< youtube "ArDuQDjW-DQ" >}}

 ## Abstract

-This talk covers strategies and best practices for safely deploying serverless applications using Cloud Run.
-We discuss deployment patterns, rollback strategies, and monitoring approaches to ensure reliable serverless deployments.
+This presentation covers best practices and strategies for implementing safe deployment patterns in serverless environments using Cloud Run, ensuring reliability and minimizing risk during deployments.

 ## Resources